ATanggara/ANUCollege-2019S1-ASGS1115-Functional-ProgrammingTutorial/Tut01-Haskell_Intro/Operators.md

 ```
 &nbsp;

-Next, open up the Haskell shell again if you quit form it, then you can try running the expressions provided in the next parts below and try writing your own expressions in your GHCI shell.
+Next, open up the Haskell shell again if you exit it, then you can try running the expressions provided in the next parts below and try writing your own expressions in your GHCI shell.

 &nbsp;
 ### 1. Boolean Operations